Ron Anderson (voice coach)

-Ronald Warren Anderson (February 4, 1946 – December 19, 2021) was an American vocal coach and opera singer, best known for teaching vocals to various famous singers, most notably Axl Rose, Chris Cornell, M. Shadows, Myles Kennedy, Ozzy Osbourne, Matt Heafy, Seal, Alicia Keys, Tom Cruise, Mary J. Blige, Lenny Kravitz, Neil Diamond, Adele, The Weeknd, Joss Stone, Red Hot Chili Peppers, Tom Keifer, Hayley Williams, Christina Perri, Lzzy Hale, Janet Jackson, Avril Lavigne, Timothy B. Schmit, Nancy Wilson, Diego Boneta and Björk.
+Ronald Warren Anderson (February 4, 1946 – December 19, 2021) was an American vocal coach and opera singer, best known for teaching vocals to various famous singers, most notably Axl Rose, Chris Cornell, M. Shadows, Myles Kennedy, Ozzy Osbourne, Matt Heafy, Seal, Alicia Keys, Tom Cruise, Mary J. Blige, Lenny Kravitz, Neil Diamond, Adele, The Weeknd, Joss Stone, Red Hot Chili Peppers, Tom Keifer, Hayley Williams, Christina Perri, Lzzy Hale, Janet Jackson, Avril Lavigne, Timothy B. Schmit, Nancy Wilson, Diego Boneta, Five for Fighting, and Björk.

 Early life

 After his family moved to Long Beach, California, at the age of 7 he started performing on a local radio program.
 Anderson performed in a number of local choirs, as well as singing with Roger Wagner Chorale and The Young Americans.

 While singing with The Young Americans, Anderson damaged his voice.
 Throat specialists determined that the only chance to heal his voice was to avoid all vocal production, no singing, no talking for an indefinite time.
 After living in total isolation for eight months, he was pronounced healed by his doctors.
 He decided to be a professional singer but needed to learn how to sing safely.
 Anderson started looking for voice teachers, which led him to Fritz and Tilly de Garmo Zweig.